foxitsoftware/FoxitPDFSDKForWeb-Angular-Example/README.md

 If you are integrating FoxitPDFSDK for Web into your existing Angular project, you should read this section before continue.
 You may want to check out [Addons](../addons/introduction.md) for detailed introductions.

-Here we introduce three ways to reference SDK addons for Anguar project, you may choose one of them based on your needs.
+Here we introduce three ways to reference SDK addons for Angular project, you may choose one of them based on your needs.
 This [Comparison](#Addons reference methods comparison) will help you to better understand the difference of the three ways and make a choice.
+If you need to run multiple instances, see the third method.

 #### 1. Reference fragmented addons